SCIENCE AT KING ECGBERT SCHOOL

 Students have the option to study either:

-10 lessons a week to gain the Extended Certificate (previously ‘subsidiary diploma’) which has the equivalence of 1 A level at the end of Year 12 and a Diploma, which is equivalent to the second A level, at the end of Year 13 (this allows students to study another subject as well).
+10 lessons a week to gain the Level 3 Diploma in Applied Science (previously ‘subsidiary diploma’) which has the equivalence of 1 A level at the end of Year 12 and a Diploma, which is equivalent to the second A level, at the end of Year 13 (this allows students to study another subject as well).

-15 lessons a week to gain the Extended Certificate (previously ‘subsidiary diploma’) which has the equivalence of 1 A level at the end of Year 12 and the Extended Diploma which has the equivalence of two more A levels at the end of Year 13.
+15 lessons a week to gain the Diploma in Applied Science (previously ‘subsidiary diploma’) which has the equivalence of 1 A level at the end of Year 12 and the Extended Diploma which has the equivalence of two more A levels at the end of Year 13.